 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-TA DA….and that’s how easy it is to restore an old wood cutting board…took me part of a day and most of that time was the cutting board soaking or drying.
+TA DA….and that’s how easy it is to refinish and restore an old wood cutting board…took me part of a day and most of that time was the cutting board soaking or drying.

 See that hammered copper pot in the background?
 It was another one of my thrift store finds…but I couldn’t tell you if it was a good deal or not.

 Oh, I almost forgot…this cutting board has a little…something on the bottom…not sure what to call it.

 The only thing I can think of is that it is for a big butcher type knife.
 What do you think?